 To stop Amarok in one hour.

 A little note about the last solution.
-This post is written for Amarok 1.4 and not 2.0 as I didn't switch yet to KDE 4.
-DCOP was replaced in KDE 4 by D-Bus and the last solution would probably not work.
-However you could probably easily adjust it to the new D-Bus interface.
+This post is written for Amarok 1.4 and not 2.0, as I hadn’t switched yet to KDE 4.
+DCOP was replaced in KDE 4 by D-Bus, and the last solution would probably not work.
+However, you could probably adjust it easily to the new D-Bus interface.